EricAlanSimon/SweDS/README.md

 **Project Objective**

 The goal of this project is to create a machine learning model to predict internal hemorrhage in patients using time-series lab test data from the MIMIC-IV database.
 By analyzing lab measurements over the first 48 hours of hospital admission, the model aims to help clinicians detect and intervene early for patients at risk of hemorrhage.
+This is relevant to an undergraduate hemorrhage project I had, so I want to try to take a ML approach to it.

 ---